MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 - MET150
 ---

-# Key admin roles and permissions in Viva Engage
+# Assign admin roles and permissions in Viva Engage

-Only users who have been assigned specific roles can perform administrative tasks in Viva Engage.
+To perform administrative tasks in Viva Engage, a user must be assigned an administrator role.
 Each role is a collection of permissions.
-The following table summarizes the permissions that each role grants a user. **Select a role name in the table for more details and instructions to add or remove that role.**
+The following table summarizes the permissions for each role in Viva Engage.
 Some Viva Engage roles are managed in Azure Active Directory, and others are managed in Viva Engage.

+**Select a role name in the table for more details and instructions.**

 |Admin role | Business purpose | Where to assign this role |
 |------------|-------|----------|